netzob/netzob/netzob/doc/documentation/source/user_guide/index.rst

 :ref:`Reversing a protocol<inference>`
   The vocabulary and grammar inference methods constitute the core of Netzob.
-It allows both passive and active reverse engineering of communication flows through automated and manuals mechanisms.
+It provides both passive and active reverse engineering of communication flows through automated and manuals mechanisms.

 :ref:`Generating traffic and simulting actors<simulation>`